 Communication Screenwriting Documentary Film Making Film Direction Film Studies

-Associate Professor, Department of Psychological and Brain Sciences
+Associate Professor, Department of Mathematics and Statistics

 Associate Vice Provost for Teaching and Learning; Professor of Chemical Engineering